 Notes

-- Optional additions to this high fiber bread recipe include two tablespoons of sesame seeds, poppy seeds, sunflower seeds, and/or pumpkin seeds.
+- Optional additions include two tablespoons of sesame seeds, poppy seeds, sunflower seeds, and/or pumpkin seeds.
 You can mix them in along with the dry ingredients.

-- Store this flourless bread in an airtight container in the fridge for up to five days or in the freezer for up to six months.
+- Store in an airtight container in the fridge for up to five days or in the freezer for up to three months.

 Nutrition